Participation of a Faculty Member from the University of Anbar in a Ministerial Committee

-Master’s Thesis Defense at the College of Political Science – University of Anbar ????
+Assistant Professor Dr. Salam Dawood Ghazil, a faculty member at the College of Political Science / University of Anbar

-The Council of the College of Political Science - University of Anbar at the University of Anbar
+Subject: Creative Achievement of the College of Political Science in the Student Activities Festivals at the University of Anbar

 France Between the Legacy of Charles de Gaulle and the Vision of Emmanuel Macron: Toward a New Strategic Balance